 Here’s to a good night’s sleep

-Sleeping, whether a full night’s sleep or that afternoon nap on the weekend, seems like an indulgent pastime for many of us.
-But, did you know that sleep is actually beneficial for us, and a lack of sleep can have a negative influence on good health?
+Sleeping, whether a full night’s sleep or an afternoon nap, seems like an indulgent pastime for many.
+But did you know that a lack of sleep can have a negative effect on health?

-According to the Division of Sleep Medicine, “sleep plays a critical role in immune function, metabolism, memory, learning and other vital functions.”
 We all know that we feel better after a good night’s sleep.
-We have more energy, are more alert, better able to think and perform cognitive activities and we just feel happier in general.
-In contrast, after a poor night’s sleep we often feel fatigue, less alert, cranky and experience problems with our memory.
+We have more energy, are more alert, think and perform cognitive activities better and we just feel happier in general.
+In contrast, after a poor night’s sleep, we often feel fatigued, less alert and cranky and experience problems with our memory.
+According to the Division of Sleep Medicine at Harvard Medical School, “sleep plays a critical role in immune function, metabolism, memory, learning and other vital functions.”

-Sleep research is producing interesting sleep information for all of us.
-Here are some major reasons why sleep is important to your health:
+Sleep research is producing useful sleep information.
+Here are some major reasons why sleep is essential to your health:

-- The amount of time spent sleeping affects our ability to learn and to perform mental tasks.
-Getting adequate sleep increases our ability to maximize brain activity while lack of sleep causes us to forget and perform poorly on tests and other mental tasks.
+- The amount of time spent sleeping affects our ability to learn and perform mental tasks.
+Getting adequate sleep increases our ability to maximize brain activity, while lack of sleep causes us to be forgetful and perform poorly on tests and other cognitive tasks.
 So much for pulling that all-nighter!

-For most of us, research between lack of sleep and disease is critical.
-A critical loss of sleep over time increases your risk for developing many chronic diseases including diabetes, heart disease and obesity.
-With the development of chronic disease often comes a shortened life expectancy.
+Inadequate sleep over time increases your risk for developing many chronic diseases, including diabetes, heart disease and obesity.
+With the development of chronic illness often comes a shortened life expectancy.
 Lack of sleep may also lead to increased cortisol production.
 Cortisol causes increased inflammation in the body and the increased risk of developing a chronic disease.

 - Develop soothing bedtime habits such as enjoying a warm bath or reading.